-To gain the full functionality of MyEnvironmentalImpact and for the system to record and recall your searching activity you must be signed in.
-It is therefore recommended that you sign-in to MyEnvironmentalImpact at the beginning of all your search sessions on Environmental Impact.
+To gain the full functionality of MyCABI and for the system to record and recall your searching activity you must be signed in.
+It is therefore recommended that you sign-in to MyCABI at the beginning of all your search sessions on VetMed Resource.

-Creating a MyEnvironmentalImpact account
+Creating a MyCABI account

-Before you can access the features of MyEnvironmentalImpact you first need to create an account.
-Click on the https://www.myEnvironmentalImpact button in the top-right hand corner of the search box as shown below:
+Before you can access the features of MyCABI you first need to create an account.

+To access MyCABI click on the orange MyCABI button in the top-right of the search box.

 This will direct you to the sign-in page as shown below.
-The right hand side of the page allows new users to register an account.
-The left hand side of the page allows users already registered to sign in.
+The right-hand side of the page allows new users to register an account.
+The left-hand side of the page allows users already registered to sign in.
 Once registered, fill in your unique credentials to sign-in.

-Below shows the MyEnvironmentalImpact page.
+Below shows the MyCABI page.
 At the top of the display box are the different tabs to display the different types of search activities.
-By default the display automatically shows the recent searches that you have conducted.
-To the left hand side of the page there is also an option to sign-out or change your account password.
-To permanently remove a search from your recent search display click on remove button
+By default, the display automatically shows the recent searches that you have conducted whilst logged-in to MyCABI.
+To the left-hand side of the page there is also an option to sign-out or change your account password.
+To permanently remove a search from your recent search display, click on the red cross to the right.